01 December 2010

 raising the grain with a brass brush

-After it is dry, lightly sand to smooth out the top, and get all the dust and bits off with steel wool and/or stiff bristle brush.
+After the wood is dry, lightly sand to smooth out the top, and get all the dust and bits off with steel wool and/or stiff bristle brush.

 You should then have a very clean oak surface with pronounced grain pattern.